xEmbeddedTools/xjson/Readme.md

 # xjson

 `xjson` is a small C++20 library for validating and reading JSON data.
 It exposes document data through `std::string_view`, so retrieving values does not require copying them.
+It performs no dynamic memory allocation, making it suitable for memory-constrained embedded systems.

 ## Requirements